midnightntwrk/midnight-trusted-setup/README.md

 update proofs will be stored in the `proofs/` directory of this repository.

 > [!IMPORTANT]
-> This ceremony is currently ongoing and you can be a participant!
+> This ceremony is currently ongoing, until Dec 16 2025 (AoE), and you can
-> See the instructions below.
+> be a participant!
+See the instructions below.

 ## Prerequisites